comtrya/comtrya/README.md

 ### Async DAG

-We're using [petgraph](https://github.com/petgraph/petgraph) to build out the graph, but we're not travesing it in a way that will allow us to concurrently execute manifests at the same depth.
+We're using [petgraph](https://github.com/petgraph/petgraph) to build out the graph, but we're not traversing it in a way that will allow us to concurrently execute manifests at the same depth.
 This is something I wish to sort out pretty soon.

 ### Config